Missio Dei Mc Model 18 Sept 2016

 • Unreached Peoples: Reviewing and Renewing Our Roots.
 Member Care Update (April 2019).
 “We believe it is both timely and crucial to review and renew the member care field’s historic emphasis on unreached peoples–our MC-UP roots….Our hope is that this Update will encourage us all to consider our lives and work in light of the dearth of culturally-relevant Christ-followers–workers and communities/movements–present in major blocks of humanity (i.e. the estimated 3+ billion culturally-distant people in unreached people groups).
 How can we responsibly shape and actively support the Church-Mission efforts among the most historically neglected peoples of the world?
 Let’s review and renew our MC-UP roots!” https://membercareassociates.org/?page_id=125

-Into the 2020s
+2020s

 4. Celebrating Member Care